DRok17/ScummVM-Builder/README.md

-# Scummvm-Builder
+# ScummVM-Builder

-Big thanks to cy33hc and Scummvm Team for making this possible.
+Big thanks to cy33hc and ScummVM Team for making this possible.

 ***ONLY WORKS WITH SCUMMVM 2.3 AND HIGHER***